quatauta/zmk-config/parts.md

 To decide :-)

-Depending on the space available between the controllers and PCB, 301230 or 601230 lithium polimer batters.
+Depending on the space available between the controllers and PCB, 301230 or 601230 lithium polimer batteries.